 Locally, you can reach your Prudential Retirement Deferred Compensation Education Consultant at:

 Contacting your Deferred Compensation Plan Staff just got easier!
 Have questions about the plan’s administrative policies or processes?
 Feel free to review our Frequently Asked Questions (FAQs) document (link below) or send us an email by clicking the link below.

 Deferred Comp FAQs

-Dial 1-800-833-5761 to reach Prudential Retirement.
-Prudential's interactive voice response service is available virtually 24 hours a day, seven days a week.
+Dial 1-800-833-5761 to reach Prudential Retirement toll-free.
+Prudential's Interactive Voice Response (IVR) service is available virtually 24-hours a day, 7-days a week.

-Log on to Prudential's website http://www.retirement.prudential.com to view current balances and chart savings, obtain daily fund quotes and real-time market options, review historical fund performance information, view your 90-day transaction history, order literature and prospectuses, change your investment elections, obtain Plan information, change your contribution amount, and apply for a loan.
+Log on to Prudential's website www.retirement.prudential.com to view current balances and chart savings, obtain daily fund quotes and real-time market options, review historical fund performance information, view your 90-day transaction history, order literature and prospectuses, change your investment elections, obtain Plan information, change your contribution amount, and apply for a loan.